agriculturegovau/agds-next/packages/progress-indicator/README.md

 - `todo` – the task is available for the user to do
 - `doing` – the task has been started
-- `docs` – the task has been completed
+- `done` – the task has been completed

 ```jsx live
 <ProgressIndicator